juliendelile/MECAGEN/README.md

 * (Optional but recommended) [CUDA 5.5](https://developer.nvidia.com/cuda-toolkit-55-archive) or newer

 Cuda is required to enable an enhanced rendering of the simulations.
 It uses Vertex Buffer Object to interoperate with OpenGL.
+The folder containing the Nvidia Cuda Compiler (nvcc) must be the PATH environment variable.

 ```shell
 sudo apt-get install nvidia-cuda-toolkit
 ```